ssoonmi/book-lending-client-example/part2.md

 Once we have our `token`, head back to the React app.
 In the Chrome DevTools console, write `localStorage.setItem('token', token)` where `token` is the `token` you got back from Playground.

 Next, we need to use our `client` to query our server to see if the `authorization` header was set properly.
-If you head over to Playground again, you'll see a `me` query in the schema.
-Let's use this query to return information about the current user using the `token`.
+If you head over to Playground again, you'll see information about the `me` query in the `"SCHEMA"` tab.
+Let's use this query to return information about the current user using the `token` in our React app now.

-Right after the definition of our `client`, let's do:
+Right after the definition of our `client`, let's query for the current user using the `me` query:

 ```javascript
 // src/graphql/client.js after defining the client